zhailat/Introduction-to-machine-learning-Python/README.md

 # Introduction to Machine Learning course with Python
 This is an "Introduction to Machine Learning Course with Python".
 This course is prepared and recorded by Zeyad Hailat, Ph.D.
+The files for the examples are available above.

 # Python for Machine Learning and Data Science